 2 – 10 June

-Whitstable Biennale 2018 features new screenings, installations, performances, walks, workshops, talks, readings and events, created by some of the UK’s most exciting artists.
-Our programme includes a large number of new works made especially for the festival, by artists at an important early point in their career.
+Whitstable Biennale 2018 featured new screenings, installations, performances, walks, workshops, talks, readings and events, created by some of the UK’s most exciting artists.
+Our programme included a large number of new works made especially for the festival, by artists at an important early point in their career.

-We take our title for this year’s festival from the groundbreaking book Swimming Home by acclaimed writer Deborah Levy.
+We took our title for the 2018 edition of the festival from the groundbreaking book Swimming Home by acclaimed writer Deborah Levy.
 Beautifully written, this subtle and haunting Man Booker shortlisted work tells a story from multiple viewpoints and several generations.
-Dark undercurrents flow through the book, and the line ‘Life is only worth living because we hope it will get better and we’ll all get home safely’ becomes key to this experimental work where a sense of home and belonging is unstable and elusive.
+Dark undercurrents flow through the book, and the line ‘Life is only worth living because we hope it will get better and we’ll all get home safely‘ becomes key to this experimental work where a sense of home and belonging is unstable and elusive.